ssenmosip/mosip-temp-documentation/MOSIP-Data-Architecture.md

 * Documents and images must not be stored in a database table.
 They must be stored in a file system
 * No business logic applied at database level other than Primary / Unique key, Not null and foreign keys must be present in the database code.
 Foreign keys are applied within the same database, if a table is referenced in another database then no FK is applied
 * Database specific features like triggers, DB functions like sequence generators etc must not be used in MOSIP.
 This avoids vendor lock-in
-* Keys (primary, foreign...) must be a random number and not be generated based on the record data.
+* Keys (surrogate keys) must be a random number and not be generated based on the record data.
 This improves privacy
 * Direct queries on the database by a human must not be made.
 Database administrators must ensure this control during setup
 * All DDL, DML and DQL statements must follow ANSI standards
 * Database must be setup in UTF-8 file format to support multiple languages